-Having your business listed in Google My Business is a requirement in e-commerce websites.
+Having your business listed in Google My Business is required on e-commerce websites.
 This will help you gain visibility in your local area.

 If you have questions about the importance of Google My Business for local SEO, you can leave a comment below.
 We will answer your questions as soon as we see them.
-Subscribe to our newsletter for the latest SEO and link building updates.
+LinkDoctor helps your website rank both locally and internationally through organic and ethical link building.